shivannis/xandr-docs-public/xandr-docs/invest/working-with-creatives.md

 ---
 title: Microsoft Invest - Working with Creatives
-description: In this article learn how to work with Creatives. ms.date: 10/28/2023
+description: In this article, learn how to work with Creatives. ms.date: 10/28/2023
 ---